aogavrilov/aogavrilov/README.md

-### Hi all!
+### Hi All!

-i'm a second-year CS student at ITMO University.
+I'm a second-year CS student at ITMO University.

 Interested in Data Science and CV.